-- · Students' experience is central. - We conduct ourselves with integrity and respect for all. - · Individuals are valued and self-esteem is promoted. - · Innovation, creativity and enjoyment are encouraged - · Work as a team. - · We strive for excellence in everything.
+- We conduct ourselves with integrity and respect for all. - We make students' experience central. - We value individuals and promote self-esteem. - We work as a team. - We encourage innovation, creativity and enjoyment. - We aim for excellence in everything we do.

-The College's mission informed by these core values is
+The College's mission informed by these core values is: